matafokka/vite-awesome-svg-loader/README.md

 1. Provide a plugin that wraps `vite-awesome-svg-loader` and sets your settings.
 1. Tell your users to use your plugin, import icons as source code and pass it to your components.

+Check out `urlImportsInLibraryMode` option if you're importing files as URLs.

 ### Comparison with other loaders

 **[vite-svg-loader](https://github.com/jpkleemans/vite-svg-loader)**